 - Find in-person safety education classes listed on GoWild

 Anyone looking to trap in Wisconsin must complete our trapper education course.
-If you trapped in Wisconsin prior to 1992, have taken a comparable course in another state or are actively engaged in farming you may qualify for an exemption.
+If you trapped in Wisconsin prior to 1992, have taken a similar course in another state, or are actively engaged in farming you may qualify for an exemption.

-Individuals under the age of 10 should contact the lead instructor for approval to take his or her class.
+Individuals under the age of 10 should contact the lead instructor for approval to take their class.